sensu-plugins/sensu-plugins.github.io/development/gsoc15.md

 [Matt Jones][5] or [Artem Chernikov][6]

+**Proposal Guidelines**

+When submitting your proposal please explain your views on testing code and infrastructure along with specific knowledge or skills you have to help you complete the task.
+A brief summary of your choice of tools and why you pick them should also be included.

-### Task 3 A simple comprehensive directory of all monitors, handlers, and tools.
+### Task: A simple comprehensive directory of all monitors, handlers, and tools.

 **Brief explanation:**